-Feedback Suppressor
+Feedback Suppressor (Inputs only)

 The Feedback Suppressor (FBS) provides automatic feedback control.
 This is done by constantly monitoring the audio and automatically adjusting any one of 12 filters to remove feedback.
 Notch and Parametric Filter types are used, depending on the characteristics of the feedback.
-Note: The FBS function is only available on input channels and only at the 48 kHz sampling rate.
-This is because a feedback suppressor is most effective on an input channel rather than an output mix of channels, and the FBS function is DSP resource-intensive.
+Because feedback suppression is more effective on an single input rather than an output mix of channels, the FBS is only available on inputs, and only at the 48 kHz sampling rate.
+The FBS is DSP resource-intensive, so if a FBS is used, the FIR filter on the same channel's output gets disabled in order to allow the DSP power necessary for the FBS.